 If you have difficulty stopping that chattering ‘Monkey Mind’ that keeps you awake, you may like to try a guided meditation or some amazing sound healing recordings to bypass the conscious mind & clear the subconscious clutter that you’re holding on to.

 On that note, it’s wayyyyyy past my bedtime and I have to fill up my water bottle.
-Stay tuned for Part 2 where I discuss five more things you can do to nurture your body & soul so you can live a more peaceful life.
+If you’d like five more things you can do to nurture your body & soul so you can live a more peaceful life, you can read Part 2 here.

 Comment below with the things that help you to relax and recentre